Mchy-DP/Mchy/README.md

     - In the folder containing the program there should now be a folder called `Hello World`.
 This folder is the Datapack.
 It can now be moved to the `datapacks` folder of any minecraft world and then when `/reload` is run in chat in that mincraft world you should see the message `Hello World!` output to chat.

 ### Tips:
-  - Getting board of copying your Datapack over after making a change, get the compiler to build straight to the `datapacks` directory via the `-o` option.
+  - Getting bored of copying your Datapack over after making a change, get the compiler to build straight to the `datapacks` directory via the `-o` option.
 Example:
     ```
     mchy.exe -v -o C:\Users\USERNAME\AppData\Roaming\.minecraft\saves\test_world\datapacks .\hello_world.mchy
     ```